1. How long will my child spend on the iPad/laptop in the classroom on a daily basis?

 10. What happens if my child’s BYOD device is damaged, lost or stolen at the College?

 It is recommended that as part of the purchase plan a sound insurance policy be included that will cover damage or loss.
-These options will all be made available to you upon enquiry of purchase through the JB Hi-Fi online store.

 11. Will computer labs still exist at Calvary Christian College?

 Yes.
 The computer labs will be used more specifically for curriculum that requires specific programs for their delivery, such as Design and Digital Technologies.

 12. Will students in Prep, Year 1 and 2 have access to technology in the classroom?